TALIS 2013 OUTCOME MEASURES

 • A reliability coefficient alpha (Cronbach’s alpha) was used as the measure of scale reliability.

-• EFA was used to evaluate complex scales.
+• Exploratory factor analysis (EFA) was used to evaluate complex scales.

-• CFA was used to construct the scales.
+• CFA was used to construct the scale scores.

 List of background scales